Highest Flow Rate Combi Boiler

 • Ensure proper installation by a qualified gas safe heating engineer to ensure safe and efficient operation.

-• Regular maintenance is necessary to extend the lifespan of any commercial water heaters.
+• Regular maintenance is necessary to extend the lifespan of any commercial water heaters and prevent costly repairs or downtime.

 • Consider the installation and maintenance requirements of the commercial water heater, such as clearances, flue system requirements, etc.